MurtyShikhar/LanguagePatching/README.md

+To reproduce results:
-To reproduce results in Table-2, follow the instructions in the notebook `orig_model_results.ipynb`
+- For Table-2, follow the instructions in the notebook `orig_model_results.ipynb`
+- For Table-3,4,5 please follow the instructions in the notebook `override_patches_sentiment.ipynb`

 To cite this paper, use:
 ```